lorierickson/hc_Terraform/Getting Started_edits.md

 $ terraform destroy
 ```

-Terraform summarizes which resources will be destroyed and asks whether you want to destroy all resources.
+Terraform summarizes which resources will be destroyed and asks whether you want to destroy all resources listed.

 ```shell
   # docker_image.nginx will be destroyed